joyant-s-g-j/Talika/README.md

 # Talika ✅📝

-🚀 **Talika** is a powerful **task management web application** where users can **add tasks, edit tasks, delete tasks, view task details, and reorder tasks using drag-and-drop**.
+🚀 **Talika** is a **task management web application** where users can **add tasks, edit tasks, delete tasks, view task details, and reorder tasks using drag-and-drop**.
 Built with **Next.js, React (TypeScript), Redux Toolkit, and Chakra UI**, Talika offers a clean, responsive, and highly interactive experience for managing your daily tasks efficiently.

 ### 🔗 Live Demo
 Check out the live version here: **[Talika Live](https://amartalika.vercel.app/)**